Credit Card Processing

 There is some good news, though, if you’re looking to break your lease because you want to switch processors.
 A lease agreement is typically separate from a processing agreement.
 This means that you can cancel your merchant account agreement without having to cancel your lease agreement.

-Many credit card machines such as those made by Verifone, Hypercom. and Nurit are universal and can be reprogrammed to work with different processors.
+Many credit card machines such as those made by Verifone, Ingenico, and Nurit are universal and can be reprogrammed to work with different processors.
 If you have a universal machine, you can ditch your current processor, continue paying on your lease, and use the machine with your new processor.
 While you’ll still have the equipment lease, you may be able to save on your processing costs, so it’s better than nothing.

 A piece by NBC Connecticut highlights how some small businesses have to deal with lawsuits as a result of their leases.

 The article (and lawsuits) are about deals between Lease Finance Group and its parent company Northern Leasing Systems.
 NBC reports that as many as 33,000 lawsuits were filed by Northern Leasing Systems in New York state, with another 4,000 by Lease Finance Group.
-The article also points out that to defend the lawsuits, businesses would be required to travel to New York, resulting instead in many people settling.
+The article also points out that to defend the lawsuits, businesses would be required to travel to New York, resulting instead in many people settling instead.

 If you are in a contract for an equipment lease and get threatened with a lawsuit, always contact a legal professional to fully understand your options.